Banner Alt Text

 A Ram on the Hidden Lake Trail

-Pro Tip (learn from my mistake!): It is imperative to rent a car if the shuttles aren’t running.
-You will likely still want one even if the shuttles are available, but it's especially necessary without them.
+Pro Tip (learn from my mistake!): You should really rent a car when you visit Glacier National Park - this is by far the easiest way to get around.
 Kalispell is a small town and the entire city runs out of rental cars on busy weekends.
-I was supposed to visit during Labor Day weekend, but I didn’t rent a car far enough in advance (1 week) so there were none available.
+During my first visit to the area, I was supposed to visit during Labor Day weekend, but I didn’t rent a car far enough in advance (1 week) so there were none available.
 I postponed my trip three weeks in order to secure a rental car.

 How to Get To Glacier National Park